Narvydas-K/DATA-ANALYSIS-OF-OVER-10-000-MOVIES/FINAL PROJECT/README.md

 ## Conclution<br>
-***Movie data analysis shows that:***
+**Movie data analysis shows that:**
-1. Most films were released in Comedy, Action and Drama categories, and movies from all remaining categories are much less popular.
-2. Movies have the highest average rating in the Documentary (7.7.) and Western (7.6) categories.
+1. Movies have the highest average rating in the Documentary (7.7.) and Western (7.6) categories.
 The lowest average rating movies have in History (6.2) and Horror (6.2) categories.
-3. The longest movies are common for the Biography (122 min) category and the shortest (93 min.) for the Animation and Music categories.
-4. Top movie directors, who created the most movies with ratings > 8 are Akira Kurosawa (10 movies) and Martin Scorsese (9 movies)
+2. Top movie directors, who created the most movies with ratings > 8 are Akira Kurosawa (10 movies) and Martin Scorsese (9 movies).
-5. From 1915 to1965 average movie length varied a lot (from 30 to 190 minutes) and from 1966 average movie length normalized and was between 100 and 120 minutes.
+3. From 1915 to 1965 average movie length varied a lot (from 30 to 190 minutes) and from 1966 average movie length normalized and was between 100 and 120 minutes.
+4. The longest movies are common for the Biography (122 min) category and the shortest (93 min.) for the Animation and Music categories.
+5. Most films were released in the Comedy, Action, and Drama categories, and movies from all remaining categories are much less popular.
+6. Recently released movies have an average rating of 6.5 – 6.75 and the highest rating (over 8) are movies that were released in 1921 and 1926.
-6. Longer movies have better average ratings
+7. Longer movies have slightly better average ratings.
-7. Every year a bigger number of top-rated movies is released.
+8. Every year a bigger number of top-rated movies is released.
 Especially from 1980 to 2018 this curve is very steep.
 Since 2019 this number has decreased.
-This can be due to various reasons, one of them – being that we analyzed only movies with over 10000 votes and movies didn’t have enough time to get this number of votes.
+This can be due to various reasons, one of them – being that we analyzed only movies with over 10000 votes and newer movies didn’t have enough time to get this number of votes.
-8. Recently released movies have an average rating of 6.5 – 6.75 and the highest rating (over 8) are movies that were released in 1921 and 1926.